Animecointeam/Animecoin/README.md

 Building from source
 ---------------------
 You may use either way to build the Qt client:
 1. animecoin-qt.pro for qmake / Qt Creator.
-Simply adjust the libraty paths and prefixes if needed and build.
+Simply adjust the library paths and prefixes if needed and build.
 2. Autotools for commandline (MSYS shell in Windows case):
  - ./autogen.sh
  - ./configure (with any options necessary)